If we consider a startup to be a plant and the entrepreneur to be a farmer, the idea is the seed.

-- Growth from seed stage: Evaluating how much the startup has grown from the last time it took investment helps the investor negotiate the valuation of the startup.
+- Growth from the seed stage: Evaluating how much the startup has grown from the last time it took investment helps the investor negotiate the valuation of the startup.

-- Offering evaluation: By the time of the Series A stage, the company collects enough data to answer the questions like ‘does the offering satisfy market needs?’, ‘can the offering be replicated?’, ‘do customers come back for repeated purchases?’.
+- Offering evaluation: By the time of the Series A stage, the company collects enough data to answer questions like ‘does the offering satisfy market needs?’, ‘can the offering be replicated?’, ‘do customers come back for repeated purchases?’.

 - Customer evaluation: The customer’s evaluation gives a good hint about the current position and the growth prospects of the startup.
 This makes the valuation easy.

 - Competitor Analysis: While the presence of competitors means there’s a market for the startup’s offerings, the presence of a big player often makes the investors step back from investing in the startup.

 - Industry: A startup in the booming industry receives a premium, while a startup in the dying industry witnesses a discount.